 - When asked about government policies, it is advised to speak on the issue first from the implementation side (government’s perspective), then talk about the possible challenges and the way forward (you might be interrupted by a panel member mid-sentence, take it in your stride.)

 - Never opine on the politics of things or criticise the ruling or any other party.
-In case one feels that one has inadvertently spoken something out of line, politely add that it is just your personal opinion and has no bearing on your professional life.
+In case one feels that he/she has inadvertently spoken something out of line, politely add that it is just your personal opinion and has no bearing on your professional life.

 - After each panel member is satisfied, the panel chairperson will inform the candidate that the interview is over.
 Thank the chairperson followed by the panel members with a smile and leave gracefully.